-The United Nations Office for Sustainable Development (UNOSD), part of UN in Korea, supports U.N.
-Member States in planning and implementing sustainable development strategies, notably through knowledge sharing, research, training and partnership building.
-The Office, established in 2011, is managed by the Division for Sustainable Development Goals (DSDG) of the United Nations Department of Economic and Social Affairs (UNDESA), and supported by the Republic of Korea Ministry of Environment, Yonsei University and the City of Incheon.
+The United Nations Office for Sustainable Development (UNOSD), established in 2011 in Incheon, the Republic of Korea, supports U.N.
+Member States in planning and implementing sustainable development strategies, notably through knowledge sharing, capacity development, research, training and partnership building.
+The Office is managed by the Division for Sustainable Development Goals (DSDG) of the United Nations Department of Economic and Social Affairs (UN DESA), and supported by Ministry of Environment, Republic of Korea, Yonsei University and Incheon Metropolitan City.
 [Read more about the United Nations Office for Sustainable Development]

 - Ministry of Environment, Republic of Korea